geemus/notes/houston_foresight/raw/intro.md

 * Current state of the system via influence map.
   * CATWOE can be a helpful checklist: Customers, Actors, Transformations, Worldviews or values, Owners, and Environment
   * STEEP may also be helpful.
 * Emerging change and impacts - interference: Review trends and emerging changes.
-Whore do they hit the system?
+Where do they hit the system?
 What variables will they affect?
 How will they affect connections and feedback?

 # W08: Forecasting